rspack-contrib/rsbuild-plugin-node-polyfill/README.md

 # @rsbuild/plugin-node-polyfill

-@rsbuild/plugin-node-polyfill is a Rsbuild plugin to do something.
+An Rsbuild plugin to automatically inject Node core libs polyfills into the browser side.

 <p>
   <a href="https://npmjs.com/package/@rsbuild/plugin-node-polyfill">